 One of the features that can enhance the appearance of your sitelinks is the search box.

 Look at the example below:

 Google is showing the search box as part of a site’s sitelinks.
-In order to get a search box in the search result pages, you need have a working search engine installed on your website and add the appropriate structured data markup.
+To get a search box in the search result pages, you need to install a working search engine on your website and add the proper structured data markup.

 Sitelinks can dramatically improve the appearance of your snippet in Google search results.
 This translates to more clicks and traffic to your website.

-Although you cannot specify which pages you want to appear as sitelinks, there are a number of techniques you can follow to help Google make the correct choices.
+Although you cannot specify which pages you want to appear as sitelinks, there are some techniques you can follow to help Google make the correct choices.

-If you follow solid SEO practices (like the ones explained above), then it is almost guarantee that Google will show sitelinks for searches related to your brand name, and if you get your SEO correct for your posts and pages, you may get sitelinks for individual posts as well.
+If you follow solid SEO practices (like the ones explained above), it is almost guaranteed that Google will show sitelinks for searches related to your brand name, and if you get your SEO correct for your posts and pages, you may get sitelinks for individual posts as well.